Sustainable land management

 Grazing – pasture management for soil cover

-Cropping – stubble and pest management
+Cropping – summer cover and management options

 No-till and minimum till cropping techniques are well-established agricultural practices on most of Eyre Peninsula.
 However, adverse weather conditions, pest control issues (recently snail outbreaks) and resistance weeds still have the potential to undermine significant soil cover progress.
 At worst, this results in paddock drift and contributes to top soil and nutrient loss.
 We are working closely with farmers and research agencies to investigate alternative farming techniques and then communicating these findings back to farmers.